amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.3.2-u.rst

         * ``mineral`` which contains the name of the mineral.
 Note, the name of the mineral must match a species in the database file.

 Initial Conditions
 ==================

-Some general discussion of the ``initial_condition`` section goes here.
+The ``initial_condition`` section is used to provide available field values at the beginning of a simulation.

-The ``initial_conditions`` section requires at least 1 and up to an unbounded number of ``initial_condition`` elements.
+This section requires at least 1 and up to an unbounded number of ``initial_condition`` elements.
 Each ``initial_condition`` element defines a single initial condition that is applied to one or more region.
 The following is a description of the ``initial_condition`` element.

 .. code-block:: xml

   <initial_condition>
       Required Elements: assigned_regions
-      Optional Elements: liquid_phase (, comments, solid_phase - SKIPPED)
+      Optional Elements: liquid_phase, gas_phase, uniform_temperature
   </initial_condition>

+The ``uniform_temperature`` element is placed here temporaty and can be relocated in the future.

 Assigned_regions
 ----------------

-* ``assigned_regions`` is a comma separated list of regions to apply the initial condition to.
+The ``assigned_regions`` is a comma separated list of regions to apply the initial condition to.

 Liquid_phase
 ------------

-* ``liquid_phase`` has the following elements
+The ``liquid_phase`` has the following elements

 .. code-block:: xml

   <liquid_phase>
       Required Elements: liquid_component
-      Optional Elements: geochemistry_component
+      Optional Elements: geochemistry_component, solute_component
   </liquid_phase>

-*  Here is more info on the ``liquid_component`` block:
+Here is the list of elements of the ``liquid_component`` block:

     * ``uniform_pressure`` is defined in-line using attributes.
 Uniform specifies that the initial condition is uniform in space.
 Value specifies the value of the pressure.

     * ``linear_pressure`` is defined in-line using attributes.
 Linear specifies that the initial condition is linear in space.
-Gradient specifies the gradient value in each direction in the form of a coordinate (grad_x, grad_y, grad_z).
-Reference_coord specifies a reference location as a coordinate.
-Value specifies the value of the pressure.
+      The ``gradient`` specifies the gradient value in each direction in the form of a coordinate (grad_x, grad_y, grad_z).
+      The ``reference_coord`` specifies a location of known pressure value.
+      The ``value`` specifies the known pressure value.

     * ``uniform_saturation`` is defined in-line using attributes.
 See ``uniform_pressure`` for details.

     * ``linear_saturation`` is defined in-line using attributes.
 See ``linear_pressure`` for details.

     * ``velocity`` is defined in-line using attributes.
 Specify the velocity is each direction using the appropriate attributes x, y, and z.
+The same attributes should appear in the optional ``coordinate_system`` element.

 .. code-block:: xml